yiyangdd01/new-joiner-guide/README.md

 ## Other Guides

-You can read the follow guides when you need remote option
+You can read the following guides when you need remote option

 - DCE Deploy Guide
 - what`s you should do when you PR and CR.
-- What`s you need pay attention to in your work.
+- What`s you need to pay attention to in your work.

 <a name="FQA"></a>